septentrio-gnss/mosaicHAT/README.md

 `sudo nano /boot/config.txt`

 You will also need to disable UART console login.
 To do so on RPi 4, delete `console=ttyAMA0,115200` from `/boot/firmware/nobtcmd.txt`.
-The content of the file should look like:
+The content of the file should be something like:

 `net.ifnames=0 dwc_otg.lpm_enable=0 cgroup_enable=cpuset cgroup_enable=memory cg$`